Employer Guide · Work Permits

 Family Reunification

-• Spouses of BFU key personnel are entitled to work for any employer in Cyprus without restriction
+• Spouses of BFU key personnel may work for any employer in Cyprus without restriction.

 Employer Obligations